micbay/RaceTimerAndController/README.md

 void loop(){
   ---- some code ----

+  // NOTE: normally this code would go into a function, that
+  //     would only be called as necessary from the main loop.

-  // To use the character write to lcd lcd.setCuror(0,0);
+  // To write custom character to lcd, call asigned number lcd.setCuror(0,0);
   lcd.write(3);